Superbition/Celestte.io/README.md

-# Phaze.dev
+# Celestte
-The repo for the https://Phaze.dev website.
+The repo for the https://Celestte.io website.